Last Updated on May 23, 2020

 Related: How to Grow More in a Small Garden

 Why would you want to grow rhubarb, a slightly odd veggie that most people treat as a fruit?
-Besides being a fabulous landscape plant, rhubarb is wonderful in so many recipes!
+Besides being a striking landscape plant, rhubarb is absolutely delicious in so many recipes!

 Technically a vegetable, rhubarb is low in calories and high in nutrients like vitamin K and potassium, which most of us don’t get enough of.
 Rhubarb has a delightfully tart flavor that tastes amazing in quick breads and crisps, as well as in numerous savory dishes.
 (Here’s my nearly failproof rhubarb crisp recipe.
 SO good and even reasonably healthy as desserts go.)

-We grow FIVE plants for our family because we’re raving fans of the incredible homemade fruit leather you can make from rhubarb, so we use rhubarb in immense quantities.
+We grow FIVE EIGHT rhubarb plants in our tiny edible yard because we’re raving fans of the incredible homemade fruit leather you can make from rhubarb, so we use rhubarb in immense quantities.

-But even if you’re not going to raise huge amounts of rhubarb for fruit leather, I urge you to consider this wonderful plant for your garden.
+But even if you’re not going to plant huge amounts of rhubarb for fruit leather, I urge you to consider this wonderful addition to your garden.
 It can be tucked into any landscape as a beautiful accent plant, or it can sit at one end of your veggie patch, where it will help hold your soil when all your annual vegetables have petered out.

 And then you can enjoy it at whatever pace works for your family, adding it to your baking or making rhubarb ice cream, or whatever suits your fancy.
 You may well find you want more plants sooner than you think!